HS-code17/Portfolio/README.md

     [_] tables;

-    [_] the ability to select several rows at once and editing them
+    [_] the ability to select several rows at once and edit them